Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 And we need to do it again.

-We will see how many staff they fire, but that’s just more reason to start calling ASAP.
+We will see how many staff they fire, but that’s another reason to start calling ASAP.

 Is it safe?
 Is it effective?
 Can we just use the same vaccine on kids?